 Children and the Elderly Are at Risk

 As earlier discussed, flu vaccines are present for all age groups and all types of people in different conditions.
 However, different types of flu vaccines are available for different age groups.
-The flu vaccines are too early to be used by children under 6 months whereas children above 6 months and 4 years, adults 50-year plus, people with chronic pulmonary disorders, pregnant women, high BMI people, people who work in poor conditions and people experiencing aspirin therapy should get a flu vaccine.
+The flu vaccines are too early to be used by children under 6 months whereas children above 6 months and 4 years, adults 50-year plus, people with chronic pulmonary disorders, pregnant women, high BMI people, people who work in poor conditions and people experiencing aspirin therapy should get a vaccine during the flu season.

 Use an Antiviral

 You can stop the flu from getting severe and avoid any complication during flu season by taking antiviral drugs.
 There is no need for treatment if the situation is under control.
 Doctors mainly recommend taking an antiviral before symptoms worsen, to minimize the duration of the virus.